domdomegg/halifax-share-dealing-google-sheets/google-cloud/README.md

 		- `FATHER`: Answer to question `Your father's FIRST name`
 		- `BIRTHPLACE`: Answer to question `Your place/town of birth`
 		- `SCHOOL`: Answer to question `The name of your first school`
-		- `ACCOUNT_ID`: Account id of the account to get the valuation for.
-Probably looks like `000123456` or `000123456ABCD`
 		- `SPREADSHEET_ID`: The Google Sheets [spreadsheet id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id) for the sheet you set up earlier
 4. At this point you can test out the Cloud Function.
 	- View the cloud function and navigate to the `Testing` tab